Samaritans in Walker Canyon, December 2012

 How can you help?

-Join us in a desert trip.
+Join us on desert trips

 To do this, you first need to complete a training session with Samaritans that covers some history, first aid, safety, Border Patrol protocol, and other issues. (email firstname.lastname@example.org)